Gor Agbaljan

-Gor Agbaljan (born 25 April 1997) is an Armenian professional footballer who most recently played for Dutch club Go Ahead Eagles, as a midfielder.
+Gor Agbaljan (born 25 April 1997) is an Armenian professional footballer who most recently played for Dutch club Staphorst, as a midfielder.

 Career

 Born in Talış, Agbaljan has played club football for Heracles Almelo and Go Ahead Eagles.
+After two years of inactivity, he had an injury-plagued spell with amateur side Staphorst.

 He has represented Armenia at under-19 and under-21 youth international levels.